nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 We can turn to software for a longer form of conversation.
 The industry experienced a sea change in work habits when it recognized the role of conversation in the broader narrative of how software is made.
-In 1994, A major report[^106] in 1994 found only a16% success rate for software projects versus a 31% cancellation rate.
+In 1994, A major report[^106] in 1994 found only a 16% success rate for software projects versus a 31% cancellation rate.
 Conditions like these led to the famous Agile Manifesto in 2001, which defined itself in opposition to the "waterfall" method used by most of the subjects in the report.